Resources to Initiate Successful Employment

 RISE is part of a national research study on employment and training.
 If selected to participate, you must agree to be a subject of this study.
 Not all participants will be selected to receive RISE services but will receive services through the national Basic Food, Employment & Training (BFET) model.

 This is a pilot program run by DSHS and partner agencies in King, Pierce, Spokane, and Yakima counties, including YWCA.
-For a list of agencies offering RISE outside of King County, please refer to the Rise Provider List.

 Participants should fit into one of the following populations: